osfree-project/osfree/README.md

 # Getting the source code

 osFree sources consist of the main Git repository and several submodules.
-The main git repo is isfree, and submodules are:
+The main git repo is osfree, and submodules are:

-FamilyAPI, MacroLib, fat32,
+FamilyAPI, MacroLib, fat32, jfs, os3 and others.

-jfs and os3.
 Hence, you need to clone the main osfree repo first, and then pull the submodules:

 > git clone https://github.com/osfree-project/osfree.git